Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 What is an EDI 856 ASN?

 An EDI 856 Advance Ship Notice is an electronic document that suppliers send to retailers or distributors before a shipment arrives.
-It communicates shipment details such as product identifiers, quantities, packaging information, and delivery data so receiving teams can prepare for incoming inventory.
+It communicates shipment details such as product identifiers, quantities, packaging information and delivery data so receiving teams can prepare for incoming inventory.

 Do food suppliers need to send ASNs for FSMA 204?

 FSMA 204 does not require suppliers to use EDI.
 However, many retailers and distributors require suppliers to send EDI 856 Advance Ship Notices so shipment information and traceability data can be shared electronically across the supply chain.
+As a result, EDI has become a practical requirement for many food suppliers.

 Why do retailers require ASNs from suppliers?